Neargye/nameof/doc/reference.md

 ## `NAMEOF_ENUM_CONST`

-* Obtains name of static storage enum variable.
+* Obtains the name of an enum value known at compile time.

-* Returns reference to `nameof::cstring`, a constexpr null-terminated string type.
+* Returns a reference to `nameof::cstring`, a constexpr null-terminated string type.
 Marked `constexpr` and `noexcept`.

-* This version is much lighter on the compile times and is not restricted to the enum_range [limitation](limitations.md#nameof-enum).
+* This version has a lower compile-time cost and is not restricted by the [`enum_range`](limitations.md#nameof-enum).

-* If argument does not have name, occurs the compilation error `"Enum value does not have a name."`.
+* If the value has no name, returns an empty `nameof::cstring`.

 * Examples